NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 (set! geometry-lattice (make lattice (size sx sy no-size)))
 ```

 Notice that a semicolon "`;`" begins a comment, which is ignored by Meep. `define-param` is a [libctl](https://libctl.readthedocs.io) feature to define variables that can be overridden from the command line.
 We could do `meep sx=17 bend-flux.ctl` to change the $x$ size to 17, without editing the script file, for example.
-We'll also define a couple of parameters to set the width of the waveguide and the "padding" between it and the edge of the computational cell:
+We'll also define a couple of parameters to set the width of the waveguide and the "padding" between it and the edge of the cell:

 ```scm
 (define-param pad 4) ; padding distance between waveguide and cell edge